'Celtic Fields' – Archaeology's stepchildren

 North Rhine-Westphalia Possible in good quality Data can be freely downloaded in xyz format separated by square kilometer tiles

-Hesse Currently only possible via the Geologiewiever Hessen with higher contrast and via the Soil Viewer (Bodenviewer Hessen) with very low contrast.
-1-m raster data are freely downloadable as XYZ data, unfortunately only by municipality, which can lead to extreme loading times and possibly capacity problems for large cities
+Hesse No longer possible to view data via geology or soil viewer due to con-version to unusable layer level display 1-m raster data are freely downloadable as geotiffs separated by municipalities, which can lead to long loading times and possibly capacity problems for large cities

-Brandenburg Possible in very low contrast quality but high resolution Data can be freely and easily downloaded in xyz format separated by zipped square kilometer tiles
+Brandenburg Possible in very low contrast quality but high resolution Data can be freely and easily downloaded in xyz or geotiff format separated by zipped two square kilometer tiles

-Town of Berlin Possible in very low contrast quality but high resolution Like Brandenburg (free)
+Town of Berlin Possible in very bad quality but high resolution Like Brandenburg (free)

-Saxony-Anhalt Impossible 2-m raster data are freely downloadable as XYZ data
+Saxony-Anhalt Impossible 2-m raster data are freely downloadable as geotiffs, also in very large tiles

 Saxony Possible in excellent quality 1-m raster data are freely downloadable as XYZ data